 - GU prosthetic cases (AUS, male sling, IPP)

-Fellows will participate in a high volume reconstructive practice consisting of more than 300 procedures per year, including more than 150 urethral reconstructions per year.
+Fellows will participate in a high volume reconstructive practice with over 500 cases a year to choose from and GURS case log consisting of >300 procedures per year (>150 urethral reconstructions per year).
 In addition to a large surgical volume, fellows will participate in a weekly reconstruction clinic gaining experience in preoperative decision making and urethral imaging.

 Fellows will be expected to submit at least two abstracts to a regional or national meeting, and to submit at least one manuscript for peer-reviewed publication.
 Support is provided for travel to the annual meeting of the American Urological Association.